I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 - We are weird in one way or another, but we do respect math!

-- We also have lots of fun times, checkout our group photos over time, before and after the pandemic!
+- We also have lots of fun times; check out our group photos over time, before and after the pandemic!

 For prospective AISys members